Fraud alerts and how they work

 Fraud Alerts are like 'red flags' for anyone looking at your credit file.

 They signal to credit grantors that you may have been a victim of suspicious

 activity.
 Fraud Alerts alert creditors to take extra steps to verify the

-legitimacy of a request for new credit, extension of credit on an existing
+legitimacy of a request for new credit, an extension of credit on an existing

 account, or issuance of an additional card on an existing account.

 - Do not prevent third parties from viewing your credit file; however